-If you grow the plants indoors, make sure that they get plenty of light.
+If you grow the plants indoors, make sure that they get plenty of indirect light.

 Without bright light the plant may not grow in as full or as tight.
 If plants get too much sunlight, the leaves may appear yellow instead of bluish-green.

 Burrito thrives in USDA hardiness zones 10a to 11b allowing .you to grow these succulents outdoors.

 These plants prefer warmer weather and do well as long as they don’t freeze.

 They can tolerate temperatures that drop to 30° to 50° degrees Fahrenheit.
 This plant is more likely to flower if you grow it outdoors as opposed to indoors.

 Don’t expose it to temperatures lower than 55° degrees Fahrenheit if you can help it.

 Succulents such as sedum burrito don’t need a lot of water.
 Plant this species in well-draining soil.
 Water it using the soak-and-dry method.